Designing a Shared Use, Incubator, or Commissary Kitchen

 Sprezzatura is a Pittsburgh catering company run by Jenn Saffron, a community-focused Italian-American chef.
 Jenn was running a successful catering business from shared kitchens and wanted to expand into a space of her own.

 ATK Design Studios helped both Sprezzatura and 412 Food Rescue in the collaboration and development of a shared-use space.
-412 Food Rescue is a non-profit organization that facilities the recycling of surplus food from local grocery stores, restaurants and cafes, putting it to use and getting it into the hands of people who need it most.
-Both had their own visions and are their own individual entities.
+412 Food Rescue is a non-profit organization that facilitates the recycling of surplus food from local grocery stores, restaurants, and cafes, putting it to use and getting it into the hands of people who need it most.
+Both had their own visions and were their own individual entities.
 The space was envisioned to bring the two organizations together, but our design also allowed them to work independently.

 The space was envisioned to bring together the two organizations so that they could work together to make the most of the donated ingredients.
 But it would also allow them to work independently.